The T-shirt read: “Less me. More global community.”

 Long before the iPhone, Muir recognized the need to turn that camera outwards to look more closely at the world we are a part of.
 The world our children are inheriting.
 The world that we often find ourselves neglecting because of the pace of life today.

-The T-shirt, a product of Allowance for Good, caught my eye when I saw it on a merchandise table at a screening of the documentary “Girl Rising” with four of my students a year and a half ago.
+The T-shirt, a product of Allowance for Good, caught my eye when I saw it on a merchandise table at a screening of the documentary “Girl Rising” a few years ago.
 Now when I wear it, I think about the meaning behind that quote as I look at all of the problems in the world today, from ISIS to Boko Haram to Ebola to the most overlooked crisis of our time, the treatment of girls around the world.
 And these are only some of the big problems!

 When we hear about these problems, we often give up before we even start to think about solving any of them.
 But if we don’t, who will?
 The students we teach today will enter this world and they need to know how to seek solutions.
 As adults and educators, we have a responsibility to give kids a place to learn about these problems, discuss them, and try out possible solutions.

 And that’s exactly what I LOVE about Morgan Park Academy.
 What we have in place here and continue to strive for is exactly that:

 We see it here, from our diverse student body and faculty to our global week explorations to our emphasis on student leadership and activism to our focus on service and looking outward towards a sustainable future for our children.

 Maybe that’s why I liked the shirt in the first place; it struck something in my core.
 It is something I am searching for and I think many others are too.
 It is something I found in this great school and in the people I work with.
 It is, I believe, the reason people send their children to MPA and the reason why alumni come back year after year and continue to generously support our mission.
 It is that belief in our individual and collective power to make a difference in our time on this planet.
 And all this is, I believe, the end result of receiving a global education.